Biography

 In the season 2022/2023 Irina was ensemble member at the Tiroler Landestheater where she appeared as Margaretha (Schumann, Genoveva) and Feodor (Boris Godunov), among others.

-Press reviews were thoroughly enthusiastic about Irina's interpretations and write, for example, about her as Margaretha «(...) a brilliant performer with a fulminant voice.» (onlinemerker.com, 25 September 2022)
+Press reviews were thoroughly enthusiastic about Irina's interpretations and write, for example, about her as Margaretha «... a brilliant performer with a fulminant voice» (Onlinemerker.com)

-Irina Ignata worked with conductors such as Marcus Bosch, Keri-Lyn Wilson, Oliver Dohnányi, Yi-Chen Lin, Wolfgang Katschner, Joana Mallwitz, Guido Johannes Rumstadt, Kerem Hasan and Lutz de Veer, as well as with directors like Calixto Bieito, Mariame Clément, Jens-Daniel Herzog, Tilman Knabe, Peter Konwitschny, David Mouchtar-Samorai, Georg Schmiedleitner, Laura Scozzi and Taddeus Strassberger, to name but a few.
+Irina Ignata worked with conductors such as Marcus Bosch, Keri-Lyn Wilson, Oliver Dohnányi, Yi-Chen Lin, Wolfgang Katschner, Joana Mallwitz, Guido Johannes Rumstadt, Kerem Hasan, Lutz de Veer and Johannes Zahn as well as with directors like Calixto Bieito, Mariame Clément, Peter Konwitschny, Laura Scozzi, Taddeus Strassberger, Noa Naamat, Jens-Daniel Herzog, Tilman Knabe, David Mouchtar-Samorai and Georg Schmiedleitner, to name but a few.

 Irina Ignata is the winner of numerous competitions.
 She won the Grand Prize at the 10th «Musica Classica» Festival Competition in Moscow, the 1st Prize at the Singing Competition in Lonigo (Italy) and the 3rd Prize at the Rachmaninov Competition in Rostov-on-Don.
 She was a finalist in the Otto Edelmann singing competition in Vienna, the Nuits Lyriques de Marmande competition in France and lately in the Ebe Stignani Competition in Imola, Italy (2023).